How To Teach a Photography for Kids Camp

 - Wk 8/Lesson 8: Types of Photographers

-If you want to double up on the lessons you could condense it into a 4 week camp, or a 4 day camp meeting 4 consecutive days.
+If you want to double up on the lessons you could condense it into a 4 week kids photo camp, or a 4 day camp which would meet 4 consecutive days.
 Or you could have a 2-day camp intensive and teach lessons 1-4 on day one and lessons 5-8 on day two.
 You could schedule it 2 Saturdays in a row or 2 consecutive weekend days.
-It's up to you!
+It's entirely up to you!

 Now that you have your camp content ready, you will need to start promoting your classes and bringing in students.
 Below are some tips:

 - Local Businesses: Ask local businesses in the area that are kid and family friendly if you can place some flyers in their shop.
 Think libraries, frozen yogurt shops, kids clothing boutiques, or any places where moms visit frequently.
 You can find some pre-made posters and signs by clicking here.